 We process seven different materials: glass, paper, cardboard, aluminium, plastic, steel; and e-waste metals, plastics and glass.

 We also provide a Secure Document Destruction Service, Mixed-recycling Collection Service, and a Paper and Cardboard Collection Service for Wagga Wagga businesses and businesses within an hour of the facility.

 We manually and mechanically sort, dismantle, crush, granulate, bale, bag, store, load, weigh and sell materials to be recycled into new products.

 We process materials under two government programs – the National TV and Computer Recycling Scheme, and the Return and Earn container deposit scheme.
 A total of 13 Councils send their E-waste to our facility.

 Other sources of materials include on-site bulk cardboard, paper and selected plastics delivery to our facility from businesses.

 We received 22 000 t of recyclable materials in 2019 from Councils, businesses and the community.

-We process approximately 150–250 t of product through our materials recovery facility each week that operates six days a week.
+We process approximately 150–250 t of product through our materials recovery facility each week that operates five days a week.